trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

         $ git branch your_task_branch_name
         $ git checkout your_task_branch_name

-3. Do with the code whatever is needed to fix the task.
+3. Do with the code whatever is needed to complete the task.

-4. Be sure that all tests are pass:
+4. Be sure that all tests pass.
+If you are fixing a bug or implementing a feature you should write new tests to ensure that the problem does not occur again.
+Test are written in the appropriate `test` folders.
+To run all tests use:

         $ ./bin/test
         $ ./bin/doctest

+Be aware that there is also a code style tests that warns you if your code is badly structured (trailing whitespaces, etc).

 5. Commit the changes to your branch and push the branch to your fork: